Gyeeta/gyeeta.github.io/docs/installation/partha_install.md

 ## Host Requirements to install partha

-The agent `partha` can be installed on Linux hosts with minimum kernel version 4.4.
+### Minimum Linux Kernel and CPU Requirements

-### CPU Architectures Supported
+The `partha` Host Agent requires a Linux Kernel with minimum kernel version of 4.4.

-Gyeeta currently supports only *x86_64* processors.
-Also, only *Intel/AMD* processors released after 2012 are supported as Gyeeta is compiled with avx instruction support.
+`partha` currently supports only *x86_64* processors.
+Also, only *Intel/AMD* processors released after 2012 are supported as `partha` is compiled with avx instruction support.

 ### Requirement of Kernel Headers {#kernel-headers}